 Ground the input of the amplifier.
 Do this right at the RCA input jack without any other ground connected at the jack.
 It is important to eliminate the possibility of ground loops for this sensitive test.

 Begin by hitting File > New Settings to start with a clean slate.
-Turn off the right channel.

 Set the full scale input to 0 dBV and set the sample rate to 192 kHz.

 Set the FFT size to 128k with 10 averages and a Hann window.

-In New Measurements select RMS Volts.
+In Add Measurements select RMS Volts and RMS dBV.
 Set Ymin to -160 dBV and Ymax to 0 dBV.
 Hit RUN.